isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-pool-deck/index.md

 outdoor deck paint supplies
 .
 Minimal surface preparation is needed when applying this product.
 Its fast-drying performance allows you to recoat the paint instantly.
 Its self-feature also sets it apart from its rivals.
-The application may be made by brush roller or spray, but roller application is recommended. �Whats more?
+The application may be made by brush roller or spray, but roller application is recommended.
+Whats more?
 Only warm and soapy water is needed for washing up after application.
 This edition offers wide coverage of 300-400 sq. ft on application.
 For previously painted surfaces, adequate preparation is needed.
 Pool decks previously painted with epoxy need to be sanded thoroughly to achieve sufficient paint adhesion.
 Additionally, all cracks, gouges, and surface breaks need to be repaired using the recommended patching materials.
 For best results, apply within the temperature range of 65-90F.
 Apply on a clean and bare concrete surface, which can be achieved by etching with acid.